Bricco dei Guazzi

 Bricco dei Guazzi’s infernot is one of the largest and best preserved of its kind, and occupies three levels, each dug progressively deeper into the hillside.
 A stupendous tasting room on the middle level is open to visitors.

-2015 has heralded big changes for Tenute di Genagricola.
-Only months after his arrival, Alessandro Marchionne, Genagricola’s new CEO, is pioneering major change in the management of the group’s eight vineyard estates.
-The aim is to strategically reposition the group’s brands.
-To do so Marchionne has brought in Riccardo Cottarella, one of Italy’s most highly respected and vastly experienced winemakers, to contribute his specialist knowledge to the group’s vine growing and wine making team.
-Alessandro and Riccardo will spearhead this fresh, new view of Genagricola’s historic company.
-Together they are dedicated to improving vineyard management methods and production protocols with a goal of adding value and expressing the specific characteristics and unique qualities of each estate.
+2015 has heralded big changes for Bricco dei Guazzi and for Genagricola: the aim was to strategically reposition the group’s brands.
+To do so Genagricola brought in Riccardo Cottarella, one of Italy’s most highly respected and vastly experienced winemakers, to contribute his specialist knowledge to the group’s vine growing and wine making team.
+The team is dedicated to improving vineyard management methods and production protocols with a goal of adding value and expressing the specific characteristics and unique qualities of each estate.
 Positive steps area already in place, adjustments are being made inside the company, and we look forward to years of continued improvement and success ahead.

 VinItaly 2015 saw the presentation of a new visual identity for Genagricola and a fresh restyling of most of its labels.
-New labels for the Bricco dei Guazzi line will be introduced soon in the United States.
+New labels for the Bricco dei Guazzi line are now available in the United States.

 Learn more at www.briccodeiguazzi.it